Artturi Aalto

 Arthur (Artturi) August Aalto (originally Silfver; May 2, 1876 - April 25, 1937) was a Finnish Social Democratic politician and journalist.
-He was born in Karjalohja.
-He was elected to the Parliament of Finland in 1919 election from Uusimaa Province and continued as MP until 1933.
+He was born in Karjalohja and was elected to the Parliament of Finland in 1919 election from Uusimaa Province and continued as MP until 1933.
 Aalto was a member of the electoral college for selecting the President of Finland in 1925 and 1931.
 He died in Tuusula.